oxylabs/http-headers-with-curl/README.md

 - [Advanced Tips for Working with cURL Headers](#advanced-tips-for-working-with-curl-headers)
 - [FAQ](#faq)

-In this guide, we will discuss how to send and receive HTTP headers using cURL, a versatile command-line tool fortransferring data with URL syntax.
+In this guide, you’ll learn how to send and receive HTTP headers using cURL, a versatile command-line tool for transferring data with URL syntax.

-## Send HTTP headers
+## Sending HTTP headers

-HTTP headers consist of a name-value pair, separated by a colon (:).
-The name identifies the type of informationsent, while the value is the actual data sent.
+HTTP headers consist of a name-value pair, separated by a colon – :.
+The name identifies the type of information sent, while the value is the actual data.

-Some of the most common HTTP headers include the User-Agent, Content-Type, Accept, and Cache-Control.
+Some of the most common HTTP headers include User-Agent, Content-Type, Accept, and Cache-Control.

 - Host: example.com
 - user-agent: curl/7.87.0